michaeldoye/mat-markdown-editor/README.md

 }
 ```

-Other modules in your application can simply import ` LibModule `:
+Other modules in your application can simply import ` MatMarkdownEditorModule `:

 ```js
 import { MatMarkdownEditorModule } from 'mat-markdown-editor';